Israel: Benjamin Netanyahu pleads not guilty in corruption trial | DW | 08.02.2021

 Israeli Prime Minister Benjamin Netanyahu pleaded not guilty on Monday as his trial on corruption charches resumed just weeks before national elections.

-The 71-year-old leader officially entered his plea to charges of fraud, breach of trust and accepting bribes in three corruption cases.
+The 71-year-old leader will officially enter his plea to charges of fraud, breach of trust and accepting bribes in three corruption cases.

 Netanyahu made no immediate statement to reporters on Monday in the Jerusalem court building as he waited with lawyers for the session to begin.